ipfs/specs/src/routing/http-routing-v1.md

 - If both positive and negative filters are provided, the address must pass all negative filters and at least one positive filter to be included.
 - If there are no multiaddrs that match the passed transports, the provider is omitted from the response.
 - Filtering is case-insensitive.
+- Where a peer reports a [DNSADDR] address, it should be fully resolved before filtering is applied to the final address set.

 ##### `filter-protocols` (providers request query parameter)